 While longboarders in general use Reverse Kingpin (RKP trucks), the best trucks for pumping are TKP trucks such as Bennett, Tracker, Seismic, Original, and Revenge trucks, which are thinner and have a very tight turning radius.
 I personally find Bear trucks (Polar Bears namely) to be quite pumpable as well.

-As mentioned, good pumping truck setups generally require a front truck with small turning radius and a more stable truck in the back.
-To look for optimal combinations, longboard pumpers add wedging to their trucks to tweak truck angle, affecting turnability vs stability.
+As mentioned, good pumping truck setups require a front truck with small turning radius and a more stable truck in the back.
+To try to achieve optimal combinations, longboard pumpers add wedging to their trucks to tweak their truck angles, affecting turnability vs stability.

-Pumpers often increase the baseplate angle of their front truck to make it turnier by adding inclined pads (wedging).
-And since the rear truck needs to be more stable, they often use a wider truck and lower its angle to as low as 0º.
+Pumpers often increase the baseplate angle of their front truck to make it more turny by adding inclined pads (wedging).
+And since the rear truck needs to be more stable, they often use a wider truck and lower its angle – sometimes as low as 0º.

-A common configuration I mentioned earlier, using normal trucks as opposed to pricier dedicated pumping trucks, is to have a Bennett 6 in the front wedged 15º and a Tracker RT truck for the rear dewedged 7º.
+A common configuration I mentioned earlier, using normal trucks as opposed to pricier dedicated pumping trucks, is to have a Bennett truck in the front wedged 15º and a Tracker RaceTrack slalom truck for the rear dewedged 7º.

 Note that the more you dewedge your back truck, the higher the deck, and so the faster the initial speed required to start pumping effectively.